 Most members also serve farmworkers in other ways, including Head Start, health, pesticide safety, education, ESOL, housing, and economic development.

-Many operate emergency food and clothingbanks in their efforts to assist very low incomeworkers and their families.
+Many operate emergency food and clothing banks in their efforts to assist very low-income workers and their families.

 The thread that binds members to AFOP is their belief that well-managed and targeted workforce development services are a great springboard for launching farmworkers toward the American Dream of a better life for themselves and their children.